oreillymedia/cypress-playback/README.md

 # Cypress Playback

-## 🚨 This library will only receive security updates until Feb 28, 2025 when it will no longer be maintained. 🚨
+## 🚨 This library is no longer maintained. 🚨
+Since the creation of this library, the Mock Service Worker API has seen some significant updates and support and it currently provides, in our opinion, a more flexible and better solution to what this library was created to solve.

 **We recommend using Mock Service Worker (MSW) instead of this plugin.
 MSW solves a similar problem but is more flexible and can be used in a variety of environments including Cypress, Node.js and Jest.
 For more information, see the [MSW documentation][11].**

 ---